 With a Rolex, it’s all in the details

 Vintage Rolex collectors love the nuances of the various dials, bezels, crown guards and other features that vary so widely even for specific models, and which can add so much to the value and collectibility of a watch.
 These nuances, such as an ‘underline’ dial, an ‘exclamation’ dial, or a ‘Bart Simpson’ dial (models made very briefly during the 1960s, where the Rolex coronet insignia is flatter with shorter tines, resembling Bart Simpson’s hair) can boost a watch’s value enormously.
 Suddenly a $5,000 watch is worth $50,000, all because of a tiny detail.

 Rolexes are versatile in ways that many other haute horology brands are not.
-Changing the entire look and feel of a vintage Rolex can be as simple as popping off of a bracelet and adding a super-cool Italian leather strap or a nylon NATO strap.
-One watch can so easily become many different watches simply by accessorizing.
+Changing the entire look and feel of a vintage Rolex can be as simple as popping off a bracelet and adding an Italian leather strap or a nylon NATO strap.
+One watch can so easily become many different watches simply by accessorising.
 The latest trend is to swap in a hand-stitched Italian distressed leather or suede strap; real Rolex aficionados love to add a vintage Rolex tang buckle to complete that classic look.
 It’s all about the way it looks.

-Accessorizing isn’t a faux pas with many vintage Rolexes because that’s how so many were originally sold.
-Back when some of these watches were new, authorized dealers would happily change an oyster bracelet to a jubilee bracelet, or a bracelet to a strap upon request in the store.
+Accessorising isn’t a faux pas with many vintage Rolexes, because that’s how so many were originally sold.
+Back when some of these watches were new, authorised dealers would happily change an oyster bracelet to a jubilee bracelet, or a bracelet to a strap upon request in the store.
 That’s not the case for most other fine watchmakers.